 What these wild shifts in tax policy suggest is that our determination of how much we should tax our wealthiest is not based on any pragmatic assessment of what would result in the best policy outcome, but is rather guided by foundational assumptions about what is fair.

 Beliefs about what is fair are, of course, strongly influenced by cultural ideologies and group stereotypes.
 Politicians both fall victim to their own biases and strategically invoke and create ideas and resentments.
 We shouldn’t expect the current debate over how to change our tax code to be either rational or practical, then.
-The debate will be political, but you already knew that.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+The debate will be political, but you already knew that.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.